tht7/Tycho/README.txt

 ====================================================================

 So you keep open tabs like libraries keep books...
-Aren't you afraid Firefox will consume all your memory?
+Aren't you afraid Pale Moon will consume all your memory?
 Don't you fear browser restarts because it takes so long to reload all your tabs?

 Well, you shouldn't!
 Because now you can put all the tabs you don't